-The premium liabilities should be discounted with appropriate margins as required by CIA Standards of Practice.
-Where the selected interest rate or margins differ from those used in the Claim Liabilities Section the reasons for the selections should be described.
+The Appointed Actuary should discount the premium liabilities with appropriate margins as required by CIA Standards of Practice.
+Where the selected interest rate or margins differ from those used in the Claim Liabilities Section, the AAR should describe the reasons for the selections.